 What’s more, even fewer marketers track how many visitors exit their landing pages after browsing other web pages on your website, i.e., exit rate.

-This post aims to expound on bounce rate vs exit rate; the meanings of both, their differences, and how to reduce them so you can boost your conversion rate and revenue.
+This post aims to touch on the difference between bounce rate vs exit rate and how to reduce them so you can boost your conversion rate and revenue.

 As if this wasn’t stressful enough, several stats report that bounce rate ranks as the 4th most important ranking factor in search engine result pages.

 Simply put, a bounce occurs when a user enters your site right from the landing page without visiting any other posts on the site.

 - Closing their browser window